thomashzhang/thomaszhang.com/_posts/cysa+/2023-03-01-cysa-plus-glossary.md

 - **MITRE ATT&CK** - Essentially a database of all known attacks through all stages of the attack.
 This includes how to detect and stop these attacks.
 - **MTBF** - Mean Time Between Failures.
 How long do we expect a system to last?
 Ex. hard drives might only be expected to last 10 years before failing.
 - **MTD** - Maximum Tolerable Downtime.
 Max time a business can be down without irrevocable business failure.
+- **NASL** - Nessus Attack Scripting Language.
+Used for creating Nessus plugins.
 - **Nessus** - Free remote vulnerability scanner.
 - **NIST 4 Steps of Incident Response** - 1.
 Preparation.
 2. Detection and Analysis.
 3. Containment, Eradication and Recovery.
 4. Post-Incident Activity.
 - **NIST Cybersecurity Framework** - A risk-informed model of ESA (Identify, Protect, Detect, Respond, and Recover).
 - **NMAP** - Network scan (see footprinting).
 A very common tool to be familiar with.
 See more information [here](https://www.upguard.com/blog/how-to-use-nmap).
 There are also lots of tools out there that will provide a visual interface for NMAP like Zenmap.
 - **NSE** - Nmap Scripting Engine - Lua based scripting engine for Nmap to carry out detailed probes.
 - **NVD** - National Vulnerability Database.
 Superset of CVE that includes more information (like remediation instructions).
+- **OpenVAS** - Open source vulnerability scanner that split off the Nessus codebase when Nessus became a commercial software.
 - **PAN** - Not personal access network (unless it's used in that context) but stands for Privileged Access Management (solution).
 This is used for credentialed vulnerability scanning where the credentials are one time use.
 This ensure the credentials no longer work after some set of criteria, though this solution also usually costs some amount of money.
 If you can't use a PAN solution, you can also do a set time period where a scan happens.
+- **Qualys** - Cloud-based vulnerability management software.
+With installed sensors on base machines.
 - **Reaver** - Wireless tool to attack WPS enabled networks.
 Can potentially crack a WPS pin (which is 8 digits long) within hours as long as it's not rate-limited.
 - **Red Team** - The attackers or pentesters that try to offensively attack a system.
 Contrast with the blue team.
 - **RPO** - Recovery Point Objective.
 Longest time an organization can tolerate lost data being recoverable.
 Ex. a database goes down, and new data isn't recorded for 12 hours.
 That 12 hours is the RPO, and is that tolerable to the organization?